gregells/chit-chat/README.md

 The Entity Relationship Diagram (ERD) was made using Lucid Chart and can be seen in the Trello board.

-Wireframes of the various pages were made using XXX and can be seen in the Trello board.
+Wireframes of the different pages were made using [wireframe|cc](wireframe.cc) and can be seen in the Trello board.

 ## Future Development Plans:
 * Expand search functionality to include comments and user names.
-* Add ability to sort posts by thumbs-up, thumbs-down, newer, older.
+* Add ability to sort posts by thumbs-up, thumbs-down, newest, oldest.
 * Add ability to see edit history of posts & comments.

 ## Known Bugs: